tigerchen52/tigerchen52.github.io/index.md

 ___

 ### Teaching
-I work as a teaching assistant mainly for the following courses:
+I work as a teaching assistant mainly servicing for the following courses:

 **2020**
 * Knowledge Base Construction, Télécom Paris